 I am a countryside artist based in the Scottish Borders.
 Working mainly in pencil, I record the details of the fields and woodlands and hedgerows around me.
 I aim to create calm, delicate drawings, carefully observed and full of character.
 I then use these drawings to create my range of charming, nature-inspired cards and stationery.

 Here’s a very short film by Kevin Greenfield Photography for the Scottish Borders Business Excellence Awards 2017.
 It shows me in my previous studio space and gives you an idea of what my life here in the Borders looks like.

 I officially launched my business in 2011 but the story really began when I was a little girl.
 I grew up here in the Scottish Borders countryside and was always bringing home pebbles and caterpillars and feathers and toads to draw.
 My mum said I needed to live in a paper factory rather than a house because I went through so much paper for my drawings.

 And then, many years later, while working in a library and drawing in all my spare time, I had the idea to combine my loves of nature, drawing and beautiful paper goods into a business.
 Horribly under-qualified, and without much of a plan, I quit my library job and moved back to the Borders.
 Once back home, I acquired the world’s worst behaved puppy which meant I had to head out walking for several hours a day to try to exhaust him.
 I began drawing what I’d seen on those walks and re-discovered my passion for drawing the countryside.
-Seven years later, I still love running my little business which is inspired by the beautiful countryside all around me.
+Eight years later, I still love running my little business which is inspired by the beautiful countryside all around me.

 Recent achievements include: having a drawing included in the Royal Scottish Academy Open Exhibition 2017; being awarded runner-up Creative Business of the Year 2017 by the Scottish Borders Chambers of Commerce in their annual Business Excellence Awards; creating a range of cards which fundraise for the Borders McMillan Centre in memory of my mum.